 To help data teams achieve faster, safer, more cost efficient analytics and data science initiatives, we have formed a strategic alliance with Starburst Trino, formerly known as Presto SQL.
 Joint customers using Immuta and Starburst will now be able to unlock sensitive data in the cloud with automated data access control, security and privacy protection, allowing them to maximize the value of their data — even the most sensitive data.

 - The acceleration to a multi-cloud data ecosystem.
 Nearly all organizations leverage a cloud data platform, and the majority have adopted multiple.
 This shift has accelerated, which means data teams must manage data security and use across several cloud compute platforms.
-Without an automated data governance strategy, this is a complicated and time consuming task.
+Without an automated data access control strategy, this is a complicated and time consuming task.

 - The proliferation of sensitive data use.
 Personal information is used by organizations in every industry from healthcare to retail.
 While this enhances the customer experience, it poses substantial risk if the wrong data is seen by the wrong people.
 Data engineers and architects have the daunting task of making sensitive data available for analytics and data science teams, but often have to rely on manual processes to ensure proper security and compliance.